fommil/fpmortals/manuscript/under-review.md

 Now we are ready to write our business logic, but we need to indicate that we depend on `Drone` and `Machines`.

-We create a *module* trait to contain our business logic.
+We create a *module* to contain our main business logic.
+A module is pure and depends only on other modules, algebras and pure functions.

 The `@freestyle.module` macro annotation generates boilerplate for dependency injection, we leave an unassigned `val` for each `@free` or `@module` dependency that we need to use.
 Declaring dependencies this way should be familiar if you've ever used Spring's `@Autowired`